bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_simple_flow.md

 ## A simple dataflow

-Let's look at a simple dataflow like this:
+Let's look at a simple data flow like this:

 Csv File (Source) --> Row transformation --> Database destination.